 (1) Based on the €4.00 dividend proposed at the Annual General Meeting on 20 April 2021.
 (2) Proposed to the AGM on 20 April 2021.
 (3) Preferential dividend of +10% for shareholders who continuously hold their shares in registered form for a minimum of two full calendar years, up to maximum of 0.5% of the capital for the same shareholder.
 (4) Pay-out ratio based on diluted earnings per share, excluding non-recurring items, after non-controlling interests.
 (5) On the number of shares at 31 December 2020, i.e. 559,871,580 shares.
 (6) Diluted earnings per share, based on net profit, excluding non-recurring items, after non-controlling interests.
 2020 indicators "Sharing Beauty With All" The aim of the sustainable transformation programme "Sharing Beauty With All", launched in 2013, is to make L'Oréal a model company in terms of sustainable innovation, production, consumption, and in sharing its growth with all Group stakeholders.
 This programme ended in 2020.
 L'Oréal's sustainability commitment continues with the new ambitious L'Oréal for the Future programme, to discover in the Responsibility pages.
-96% of new or renewed products launched in 2020 have an improved social or environmental profile(1) -81% reduction in CO2 emissions in absolute terms in plants and distribution centres since 2005 -49% reduction in water consumption in plants and distribution centres since 2005 -37% reduction of waste generated in plants and distribution centres since 2005 3A ratings from CDP(2) for reducing carbon emissions, managing water sustainably and protecting forests in the supply chain 100% of brands have assessed their environmental and social impact 100,905 people from socially or economically disadvantaged communities gained access to employment 97% of the Group's strategic suppliers(3) have been assessed and selected on the basis of their environmental and social performance 96% of the Group's permanent employees benefit from health cover that reflects best practices in their country of residence^(A) (1) In 2017, SPOT replaced previously used social and environmental performance evaluations for formulas and packaging.
+96% of new or renewed products launched in 2020 have an improved social or environmental profile(1) -37% reduction of waste generated in plants and distribution centres since 2005 -81% reduction in CO_2 emissions in absolute terms in plants and distribution centres since 2005 3A ratings from CDP(2) for reducing carbon emissions, managing water sustainably and protecting forests in the supply chain -49% reduction in water consumption in plants and distribution centres since 2005 100% of brands have assessed their environmental and social impact 100,905 people from socially or economically disadvantaged communities gained access to employment 97% of the Group's strategic suppliers(3) have been assessed and selected on the basis of their environmental and social performance 96% of the Group's permanent employees benefit from health cover that reflects best practices in their country of residence(4) (1) In 2017, SPOT replaced previously used social and environmental performance evaluations for formulas and packaging.
 SPOT takes more criteria into consideration and ensures a more comprehensive and strict analysis.
 Different impacts are weighted based on their contribution to the product's overall impact (excluding acquisitions and subcontractors).
 (2) CDP is an independent international organisation which assesses companies' environmental performance.
 (3) Strategic suppliers are suppliers whose added value is significant for the Group by contributing sustainably to L'Oréal's strategy by their weight, their innovations, their strategic alignment and their geographical deployment.
 (4) This corresponds to 100% of employees covered by the L'Oréal Share & Care programme (permanent Group employees, excluding part-time contracts of less than 21 hours/week, beauty advisors and store employees in some countries given that the integration of recent acquisitions and new subsidiaries is a gradual process).
 L'Oréal worldwide Despite a crisis of supply that led to an unprecedented decline of the beauty market, L'Oréal confirmed its position as leader of the beauty market(1), with a strong presence in its geographic Zones: Western Europe, North America and the New Markets (Asia Pacific, Latin America, Eastern Europe, Africa Middle-East).